Red Konga

-Red Konga (in Spanish Konga Roja) is a Mexican drama film directed by Alejandro Galindo.
-It was released in 1943 and starring María Antonieta Pons and Pedro Armendáriz.
+Red Konga (in Spanish Konga Roja) is a 1943 Mexican drama film directed by Alejandro Galindo, and starring María Antonieta Pons and Pedro Armendáriz.

 Plot

 The supervisor of a banana packing plant, is the target of a union opponents.
 While focusing on the defense of union members of his plant and maintain his life goals in his workplace, the supervisor is stolen by a gang of bad guys.
 His supposed best friend is one of the culprits.
 His life is further complicated by an affair with a singer in a port tavern.